London Heathrow cancels more flights as snow continues

-LONDON (Reuters) - London’s Heathrow airport canceled 10 percent of flights on Monday because of snow, about half the number cut on Sunday, and said there could be further disruption with more snowfall expected.
+LONDON (Reuters) - London’s Heathrow airport cancelled 10 percent of flights on Monday, a day after it cut its capacity by a fifth, and said services could face further delays with more snowfall expected.

 Heathrow, Europe’s busiest airport, said it had cut around 130 flights - most operated by IAG‘S British Airways - from its schedule on Monday to allow more space between aircraft because of low visibility.